ProfBird/FileUploader/README.md

 # FileUploadExperiment

 This Visual Studio 2022, ASP.NET MVC 6.0 web app is an experiment to try out code that lets users upload files to the server.
+This project is set up to use SQL Server LocalDb.

 ## Revisions
 3/13/24: Changed the file upload location from /Files in the root of the server drive to wwwroot/Files in the root of the web app.